 Long-term control for asthma

 Asthma is a chronic condition, which necessitates daily intake of maintenance medication.
 Long-term control of the symptoms may be achieved with inhaled corticosteroids, leukotriene modifiers and long-acting beta agonists (LABAs).
 Corticosteroids effectively keep asthma symptoms in check, but the risks must be understood, as well as side effects such as throat and mouth irritation.
 Leukotriene modifiers deal with agents of the immune system that give rise to asthma symptoms.
 The long-term effect of the beta agonist bronchodilators lasts for 12 hours, and they reduce airway swelling as well.
-Some doctors prescribe combination inhalers for persons who need continuous asthma control. using an inhaler If you have a family history of asthma, it is likely that you might develop the disease.
+Some doctors prescribe combination inhalers for persons who need continuous asthma control.
+If you have a family history of asthma, it is likely that you might develop the disease.
 If you have allergies, you might also develop asthma.
 Gender also matters; in childhood, more boys than girls suffer from asthma, but more women than men develop it later in life.
 Your environment could also increase your risk, as smoking, noxious fumes, and even house dust could cause coughing, shortness of breath, and wheezing.

 If you think you are at risk and experience some of the symptoms, you should discuss it with your doctor so that they could recommend the proper medication.
 The safety of inhaled, oral, and injected drugs for asthma is uncontested.
 You are protected and should feel safe to follow the specific regimen prescribed by your doctor, so you could still live an active life.